Dead Forever: Live at Sphere

-Dead Forever: Live at Sphere is a concert residency by the American rock band Dead & Company at Sphere in Paradise, Nevada, in the Las Vegas Valley.
+Dead Forever: Live at Sphere is a concert residency by the American rock band Dead & Company at Sphere on the Las Vegas Strip in Paradise, Nevada.

 Originally scheduled for a run of 30 shows beginning in May 2024, the production was revived for a second, 18-show run beginning in March 2025.

 The residency was positively received by fans and critics, who praised the band's performance and the Sphere's visual displays and audio capabilities.
 The 2024 shows sold 477,000 tickets and grossed $131.4 million, making it 10th-highest-grossing concert residency of all time.

 Background

 Sphere

 Sphere is spherical, immersive music and entertainment venue in the Las Vegas Valley, known for its 160,000-square-foot (15,000 m^{2}) LED screen that wraps around the interior.
 Sphere opened in September 2023 with the 40-show residency U2:UV Achtung Baby Live by the Irish rock band U2.
 American rock band Phish played a four-day residency at the venue in April 2024.